 ▢ Define all team administrators and assign project team members accountable for driving migration success including admins, tech leaders and help-desk

-▢ Prepare a readiness plan for users to define how you will communicate, train and support users.
+▢ Prepare a readiness plan for users to define communication, training and support

 ▢ Prepare your network to handle Microsoft Teams workloads.